How to Set up and Run Virtual Appointments as a Practitioner | FullscriptPractice Management

 Have you ever conducted a virtual appointment with a client or patient?
 Offering virtual care appointments, and other telemedicine and virtual healthcare services, is becoming the new normal.
 As of 2017, 76% of hospitals in the U.S. utilize video conferences and other virtual care technologies to connect with patients remotely.
-(4)
+Traditionally, healthcare has been seen as a hands-on industry, but advances in virtual care technology and the popularity of personal digital devices are quickly changing that.

+These days, anyone with a connected device can have access to reliable healthcare from anywhere.
 Are you interested in offering virtual visits to your clients or patients?
 Keep reading to learn exactly what telemedicine is, the benefits of virtual visits online, and how you can easily create and run successful virtual appointments.

-Key terms to define in telemedicine
+Key Terms to Define in Telemedicine

 There are a lot of terms when it comes to using modern technology and the internet to interact with and treat patients.
 It can be helpful to familiarize yourself with some of them before we delve into the benefits of setting up virtual visits.